 Jerry Brown

 Executive Director

-Maxwell, CA
+122 Old Highway 99W

-8(d) Anti-Deficiency Act: All activities, responsibilities, and communications made under or pursuant to this MOA are subject to the availability of funds and each Parties’ budget priorities, as determined by each Party.
+Maxwell, CA 95955 8(d) Anti-Deficiency Act: All activities, responsibilities, and communications made under or pursuant to this MOA are subject to the availability of funds and each Parties’ budget priorities, as determined by each Party.
 No provision herein shall be interpreted to require obligation or payment of funds.
 Further, no provision shall be interpreted in violation of the Anti-Deficiency Act, 31 USC 1341, and no liability shall accrue to the United States in the event that funds are not appropriated or allotted.
 No liability of one party may be transferred to the other party.